meghavivekgaonkar/textify/README.md

 * Saving files to a storage service (e.g., Google Cloud Storage).

-* Creating a new job entry in the Firestore database.
+* Creating a new job entry in the MySQL database.

 * Publishing a message to a Pub/Sub topic to signal the `worker-service` that a new job is ready for processing.